 - What's a good frequency to flip states? - How long does it take for the routing system as a whole to learn that a previously valid route is now invalid?
 And how long for the inverse invalid to valid transition - Validity / Invalidity is determined by what is published at the RPKI publication point - Each transition is marked by revocation of the previous ROA's EE certificate and the issuing of a new ROA and EE certificate - What's the re-query interval for clients of a RPKI publication point? - There is no standard-defined re-query interval so implementors have exercised their creativity!

 RPKI Pub Point Re-Query Intervals

-We are looking here at the average elapsed time between successive visits to the RPKI publication point server from the same IP address (krill logs)
+We are looking here at the average elapsed time between successive visits to the RPKI publication point server (krill logs